Damped perturbations in stellar systems: Genuine modes and Landau-damped waves: Acknowledgments

 \section{Acknowledgments}

+The authors thank D. Heggie for his kindly report and suggestions on improving the original version of the paper.
 The reported study was funded by Foundation for the advancement of theoretical physics and mathematics ``Basis'', grant \#20-1-2-33; by RFBR and DFG according to the research project 20-52-12009; by the Volkswagen Foundation under the Trilateral Partnerships grant No. 97778.
-The work also was partially performed with budgetary funding of Basic Research program II.16 (Ilia Shukhman).
+The work was partially financially supported by the Ministry of Science and Higher Education of the Russian Federation (Ilia Shukhman).
 High precision calculations are achieved with the use of Multiprecision Computing Toolbox developed by Advanpix.